 Menstrual Equity For All

-To strengthen the organization’s mission, The Flow Initiative partnered with Sabrina Browne, period poverty and menstrual equity advocate to spearhead organizational partnerships and increase consumer awareness nationwide.
+To strengthen the organization’s mission, The Flow Initiative partnered with Sabrina Browne, a period poverty and menstrual equity advocate to spearhead organizational partnerships and increase consumer awareness nationwide.
 Together, Eiko and Sabrina have worked with a variety of local and national partners to address menstrual health issues.

 The Flow Initiative's mission is to achieve menstrual equity for girls, women, and people who menstruate.
-Through programs, partnerships and policy, the mission comes to life and reinforces The Flow Initiative as a national leader in period poverty.
+Through programs, partnerships, and policy, the mission comes to life and reinforces The Flow Initiative as a national leader in period poverty.

 While there are many aspects to period poverty and menstrual equity, The Flow Initiative is focused on the below areas of advancement to make a measurable impact in New Jersey and across the country: